Regarding the application

-Bed linen, towels and blankets are not provided by Studentenwerk.
+Bed linen, towels and blankets are not provided by Studierendenwerk.

-Cookware and crockery must also be brought by the student, however there is often a basic supply of these in the rooms of category 1.
+Cookware and dishes must also be brought by the student, however there is often a basic supply of these in the rooms of category 1.

-Every hall of residence has washing machines (for a small fee) and communal rooms for watching TV, studying or simply relaxing together.
+Every hall of residence has washing machines (for a small fee and different payment method) and communal rooms for watching TV, studying or simply relaxing together.
 Some halls even offer sports facilities (e.g., table tennis and a room for weight and fitness training).

-There are several tutors in each hall of residence who will help and support newcomers, so don’t be afraid to ask them questions!
+There are several tutors in each hall of residence which will help and support newcomers, so don’t be hesitate to ask them questions!

 All tenancy agreements are limited to 2 semesters (to the end of a semester).
-It is not possible to move within the hall or to move out before your tenancy agreement expires.
+It is not possible to move within the hall, to sublease the accommodation or to move out before your tenancy agreement expires!

 Life in a hall of residence means living together with lots of other students.
 For this to succeed, everyone is obliged to be considerate of others, to have an interest in the wellbeing of others by being flexible and accommodating, and to keep their house clean and tidy.
 This is why we kindly ask every applicant to check whether he or she can fulfil these criteria.

-please contact the WohnService (Housing Service) of the Studentenwerk at the location of the university.
+First of all, please contact the WohnService (Housing Service) of the Studierendenwerk at the location of the university.